szeiger/ornate/doc/src/highlighting.md

 # Code Highlighting

-A highlighter is a class that implements the [](api:com.novocode.ornate.highlight.Highlighter) trait.
-It can be set in the site configuration in `global.highlight`.

-The default highlighter runs [highlight.js](https://highlightjs.org/) at build time in Nashorn.
-All languages from the highlight.js distribution are supported but only a few of them are enabled by default to improve startup times.
+Code highlighting is provided through the `higlightjs` extension which runs [highlight.js](https://highlightjs.org/) at build time in Nashorn.
+All languages from the highlight.js distribution are supported but only a few of them are enabled by default to improve startup time.
 This and other settings can be changed in the page or site configuration.
 These are the defaults:

 ```yaml src=../../core/src/main/resources/ornate-reference.conf#--doc-highlightjs
 ```

+> {.note}
-Note that the default theme overrides any background color set by the highlight.js style.
+> Note: The default theme overrides any background color set by the highlight.js style.

+> {.note}
+> Note: A highlighter extension should always be added *after* all other extensions that may modify the contents of code blocks and inline code.
+Once highlighting has been performed, any further modification to the code by other extensions has no effect.